-The college is committed to helping each student grow and develop as an individual so that he/she may obtain the knowledge, skills, and attitudes necessary to begin
+The college is committed to helping each student grow and develop as an individual so that he/she may obtain the knowledge, skills, and attitudes necessary to begin or continue their life's work.

 The college is committed to providing quality, dynamic educational programs that are responsive to community and student needs.